crsl4/julia-workshop/lectures/day1_2get-started.md

 ```
 This will provide you a summary of the simulations you have run already.

+#### Easy share with collaborators!

-8. Share your project to colleagues: send your entire project folder to your colleague, and all they need to do is:
+Share your project to colleagues.
+Send your entire project folder to your colleague, and all they need to do is:
 ```julia
 julia> cd("path/to/project")
 pkg> activate .